“How we see ourselves determines how we treat ourselves.”– Kimberly Taylor

 It violates a key Biblical principle at its core.
 Let me explain.

-Each meeting I had to stand up and say, “I’m Kim and I am a Compulsive Overeater.”
+I had to stand up each meeting and say, “I’m Kim and I am a Compulsive Overeater.”
 It was fine at first, but then I started to become depressed.
-Then I also noticed something:
+Then I noticed something else:

 In my group were women who had been attending the meetings for 12, 9, 7 years – and they didn’t appear to have any healthier relationship with food than I did.